Gas power plant in Amazonas, Brazil. Approximate location -3.1173, -59.9299.

 Operated by Âmbar Energia SA.
 All plants by this company →

-This other plant generates electricity for the grid.
+This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
 It sits in a tropical monsoon climate (Köppen Am) — Southern Hemisphere, latitude 3.1°S — which shapes how much energy it can produce and how its output varies through the year.

 Monthly mean temperature